 If you find that you have too much liquid in your bolognese when it has finished cooking, then you can add a little cornflour (cornstarch) to it.
 I find that the tomato puree makes the sauce nice and thick though.

 This recipe does need a little prep, like browning the onions, carrots, mushrooms and meat first and it really shouldn't be skipped as it really does give the meat a deep and richer flavour.
 When the mince is cooked, it releases fat and water which doesn’t evaporate in the slow cooker, so would simply sit on top of the sauce which isn't great.
+You could just dump it all in the slow cooker without browning, but we wouldn't recommend it.

 If you don't have a slow cooker, but also don't want to be standing over the hob for hours cooking this, then it can be slow cooked in the oven.
 Do everything you need to on the hob first, then add everything in to a big casserole dish and put in the oven at 170°C/325°F/Gas 3 for 2 to 3 hours.